SpectralVectors/RightMouseNavigation/README.md

 You can adjust the threshold for when you navigate/open menus by adjusting the time the mouse button is held, or distance the cursor travels in __Edit__ > __Preferences__ > __Addons__ > __View 3D: Right Mouse Navigation__ by clicking the dropdown arrow and tweaking the values there.

 Additionally, in the settings, you can change the cursor resetting behavior.
-By default, the cursor will stay in the center after navigation exit, matching where the navigation crosshair was.
-If you want to instead set the cursor back to the location where you initally clicked Right Mouse Button (old behavior before 0.1.9), you can enable the setting.
+By default, the cursor will snap back to the location where you initally clicked Right Mouse Button, after navigation exits.
+If you would rather the cursor stay in the center (where the navigation crosshair is) after navigation, you can disable the setting.

 ## Acknowledgements and Thanks